pmk21/kannada-character-recognition/README.md

     $ python3 app.py
     ```
     This will start the flask server and the application can be used by opening the link displayed on the terminal.

+## License

+This project is licensed under the MIT License.

+MIT © Prithvi MK